bobejo/thesis_project/README.md

-# Project Title
+# Dynamic bin picking of complex details and placing

-One Paragraph of project description goes here
+This code contains the computer vision and ROS used for the project

 ## Getting Started